Lord Chancellor: Legislative functions

-The lord chancellor facilitates the enactment of primary legislation, whereby bills duly passed by the House of Lords and the House of Commons (or exclusively by the House of Commons under the provisions of the Parliament Acts 1911 and 1949) receive royal assent and become Acts of Parliament, that is statute law.
+The lord chancellor facilitates the enactment of primary legislation, whereby bills duly passed by the House of Lords and the House of Commons (or exclusively by the House of Commons under the provisions of the Parliament Acts 1911 and 1949) receive royal assent and become acts of Parliament, that is statute law.
 When royal assent is requested by Parliament, the lord chancellor submits to the sovereign a list of those bills which are ready for enactment or which are likely to have passed by the time royal assent is to be signified.
 The list is prepared by the Clerk of the Parliaments, who transmits an advance copy to the Clerk of the Crown in Chancery for inclusion in the letters patent by which the sovereign signifies their assent.
-Bills for granting aids and supplies to the Crown are placed first, followed thereafter by other public bills, provisional order bills, private bills, personal bills and Church Measures.
+Bills for granting aids and supplies to the Crown are placed first, followed thereafter by other public bills, provisional order bills, private bills, personal bills and Church measures.

-Whenever the sovereign appoints lords commissioners to perform certain actions on his or her behalf (for example, to formally declare in Parliament that the royal assent has been granted, or to prorogue or dissolve Parliament), the lord chancellor usually serves as the principal or senior lord commissioner.
+Whenever the sovereign appoints lords commissioners to perform certain actions on his or her behalf (for example, to formally declare in Parliament that royal assent has been granted, or to prorogue or dissolve Parliament), the lord chancellor usually serves as the principal or senior lord commissioner.
 The other lords commissioners, by convention, are members of the House of Lords who are privy counsellors (generally the leaders of the three main parties and the convenor of the crossbenches).
 In this role the lord chancellor wears parliamentary robes—a full-length scarlet wool gown decorated with miniver fur.
 The lord chancellor wears a tricorne hat, but the other lords commissioners wear bicorne hats.
 During the period that Jack Straw, an MP, was lord chancellor, he was officially named as one of the lords commissioners, but did not take part in the formal ceremonies of granting royal assent and proroguing Parliament.
 The Lord Speaker has been appointed a lord commissioner and does take part in the ceremonies.
 The role of principal lord commissioner during this period has been taken by the leader of the House of Lords.
 There is an exception: when John Bercow was presented for royal approbation for the office of speaker of the House of Commons in 2009, and again when Bercow's successor Sir Lindsay Hoyle was presented for approbation in 2019, the lord chancellor (Straw and Buckland, respectively) were the principal lord commissioner, and the lord speaker was not in the commission.
 This precedent has continued since then.
 It is unclear how these arrangements would change if a future lord chancellor were appointed from the House of Lords.